日本語 English

 Top Management’s Strong Commitment to Safety and Prevention

 On Safety Day and during National Safety Week, etc., the President of Mitsui Chemicals repeatedly conveys to all Group employees that they follow the management policy of “making safety the top priority in everything they do.”
-In addition, we are working to ensure active involvement in activities to nurture our safety culture at worksites by having executives, including Senior Managing Executive Officers and the Executive of the Production & Technology Center, visit Mitsui Chemicals Works and each production site of our domestic and overseas affiliates.
-The fiscal 2023 results are as follows.
+In addition, we are working to ensure active involvement in activities to nurture our safety culture at worksites by having executives, including the Executive of the Production & Technology Center, visit Mitsui Chemicals Works and each production site of our domestic and overseas affiliates.
+The fiscal 2024 results are as follows.

 • Instructions to make safety the top priority provided directly to employees at Head Office during the opening address (simultaneously broadcast to all domestic sites)